 This miracle was important in converting Native Americans in Mexico to the Roman Catholic faith.
 It is a cornerstone of Mexican religious beliefs.

 Other Latin American countries and communities in the U.S. celebrate December 12 as well.
 Pilgrims travel to celebrate the Día de la Virgen de Guadalupe at the Basílica of Guadalupe in Mexico City.

 After morning Mass, people celebrate with parades, music, and fireworks.
 Families dress children in traditional Mexican peasant clothes to honor Juan Diego.

-People often make offerings of flowers, candles, and food at churches, and many people hold an overnight vigil from the night of December 11 to celebrate this special day.
+People often make offerings of flowers, candles, and food at churches.
+Many hold an overnight vigil on December 11 to celebrate this special day.